TheMrAI/TheMrAI.github.io/content/contemplation/feedback/index.md

 Don't concern yourself with others problems.
 It is their burden and it is theirs alone.
 It is not your place to tell anybody what to do and if you look deeply into yourself you should already know that.
-It is up to you to make the choice to change, it is up to you to decide to seek help and it is up to you to cherish the moments when you manage to squeeze in a win.
+Furthermore, it is up to you to make the choice to change, it is up to you to decide to seek help, and it is up to you to cherish the moments when you manage to squeeze in a win.
 It is arrogance that makes people believe they can help others, that they know better.
 They don't.
 Our lives with their ups and downs are our responsibility and